Factor

 SSH

-Utilizes encryption to launch a safe connection between two systems.
+Utilizes encryption to launch a safe connection between two

 Remote connections.